jruickoldt/CryoCrane/README.md

 You can either use a pre-trained model or an model trained on the specific data set.
 If you use a pretrained model, this should be at least be trained on a similar grid type and imaging mode (e.g. non-filtered vs. plasmon imaging).
 Ideally, it is trained on the same sample as well.

-### Supervising a session on-the-fly
+### Supervising a session on-the-fly via "update"

-This function is intended for the use during a live data collection session.
+The "update" function is intended for the use during a live data collection session.
 Initially, load the data set, select a model for the score prediction and run the prediction.
 You can then update the session with the "update" button.
 CryoCrane will then search for any new micrographs and plot their locations using the currently applied angles and shifts.
 Furthermore, the score of the new micrographs will be predicted.

 ## Citation